 In 2015, more than 550 PhD and Master's students participated in 31 seminars, among those15 cross-cultural seminars.
 In 2016, the number of seminars increased remarkably.
 DAAD could fund 53 seminars which were attended by more than 1200 participants.
 The strong cross-cultural aspect of this programme is illustrated by the various countries of origin of the participants.
 They came from a variety of developing countries such as Ethiopia, Costa Rica, Columbia, Syria, Uzbekistan, and Myanmar.

-In order to achieve the intended programme objectives even more efficiently, the DAAD targets the needs of developing and newly industrialised countries with its funding instruments and evaluates the impact of its funding programmes.
+In order to achieve the intended programme objectives even more efficiently, the DAAD targets the needs of countries in the global south with its funding instruments and evaluates the impact of its funding programmes.
 In 2014, the DAAD introduced a comprehensive result-oriented monitoring system in order to further improve the quality and transparency of its work.